Freedent

-Freedent is a gum manufactured by Wrigley's.
-Freedent was first introduced in the US and UK in 1975 and is marketed as the gum that "won't stick to most dental work (or braces)."
-Freedent comes in eight flavors: Winterfresh, Peppermint, Spearmint, Bubble Gum, Fruit, Strawberry, Eucalyptus, and Blueberry.
-It also comes in two package sizes: single packs containing 15 sticks of gum, and multi-packs containing 8 packs of 5 sticks each.
-Sugar-free versions of Freedent are also available in several countries, including France.
+Freedent is a brand of chewing gum manufactured by Wrigley's, first introduced in 1975.
+It is marketed as the gum that "won't stick to most dental work (or braces)."
+Freedent currently comes in two flavors in the American market: Peppermint and Spearmint; in the past it also offered other flavors.

+The Freedent brand is also used in France as a rebranding of Orbit/Extra.
+It launched there in 1987.
+It has also been marketed as such in the Netherlands.

 History

 Freedent was first developed by the Wrigley Company after receiving a large amount of feedback from customers who had issues with regular gum sticking to their dental work.
 Freedent was designed using a new type of gum base that would not stick to most dental work, allowing those who had trouble chewing traditional gum to chew it with minimal sticking.
 At the time of its debut in 1975, it was the first new major Wrigley's brand to be released in the US in 53 years.

-Canada
+It was also released that same year in the British market.

 In 2001, Freedent added a pellet package as the Canadian version of Orbit White.
 In the mid-2000s, the pellet version was renamed Freedent Total.
 By June 2006, Wrigley's had withdrawn the Freedent Total line from Canada and replaced it with Excel White.
-Freedent continues its Canadian sales in sticks only, but with similar packaging to the American Orbit and the Canadian Extract.
+Freedent continued its Canadian sales in sticks only, but with similar packaging to the American Orbit and the Canadian Extra.

-Netherlands

-The gum can be still found in most Dutch shops in a variety of flavours.
-It is sometimes used as a cheaper stock alternative to Orbit.
+As of 2009, the Freedent brand was active in the US, Canada, France and New Zealand.